nealsonS/eTA_LLM_Chatbot/chatbot/Milvus/README.md

 ### rag_chain.py (TESTING, WIP)
 Quick basic implementation of RAG chatbot to check if vector database works. <br>
+Currently does not have memory of conversation.  <br>
 Will be adjusting parameters.  <br>

 ## Extra information
 Use the milvus_cli (command line interface) to see collections: